include: co/fastring.h.

 6. fastring& trim(int n, char d='b');

-• 4, remove characters in s on the left, right or both sides.
+son the left, right or both sides. - 5-6, remove

 fastring s = " sos\r\n";